orbitdb/orbit-db-pinner/README.md

 ## Config

-The `config` npm package is used for configuration handling.

-Configuration of ipfs and the http server are handled via json files in the config directory, allowing development and production configurations to be set via env
+Configuration of ipfs and the http server are handled in the config directory.
+You can set the configuration of your node in the "config" folder.
+You can define if you want to use the node based on the ipfs api or an ipfs wrapper.

+Default conf:
 ```json
 {
   "http": {